Vlaeh/Minecraft.DateAndTime/README.md

 ## Configuration

-UI not yet available for 1.13
+UI not yet available for 1.16 (see https://github.com/MinecraftForge/MinecraftForge/pull/7395)

-Configuraiton is saved in file "config/dayandtime-client.toml"
+Configuration is saved in file "config/dateandtime-client.toml".
+Configuration is automatically updated when file is changed.